winitzki/scall/tutorial/programming_dhall.md

 So, in general the hylomorphism code does not guarantee termination and is not acceptable in Dhall.
 In fact, a function with the type signature of `hylo` cannot be implemented in Dhall.

-#### Depth-limited hylomorphisms
+#### Depth-bounded hylomorphisms

 Implementing hylomorphism-like functions in Dhall is possible if we modify the type signature shown above, explicitly ensuring termination.
 One possibility, [shown as an example in an anonymous blog post](https://sassa-nf.dreamwidth.org/90732.html), is to add a `Natural`-valued bound on the depth of recursion and a "stop-gap" value.
-The stop-gap value will be used when the recursion bound is smaller than the recursion depth of the data.
+The stop-gap value will be used when the recursion bound is smaller than the actual recursion depth of the input data.
-If the recursion bound is large enough, the hylomorphism's output value will be actually independent of the stop-gap value.
+If the recursion bound is large enough, the hylomorphism's output value will be independent of the stop-gap value.

-To show how that works, we will first write Haskell code for the depth-limited hylomorphism.
+To show how that works, we will first write Haskell code for the depth-bounded hylomorphism.
 Then we will translate that code to Dhall.

-The idea of depth-limited hylomorphism is to expand the recursive definition (`h = alg . fmap h . coalg`, where we denoted `h = hylo coalg alg`) only a given number of times.
+The idea of depth-bounded hylomorphism is to expand the recursive definition (`h = alg . fmap h . coalg`, where we denoted `h = hylo coalg alg`) only a given number of times.
 To be able to do that, we begin by setting `h = stopgap` as the initial value (where `stopgap : t → r` is a given default value) and then expand the recursive definition repeatedly.
 For convenience, let us denote the intermediate results by `h_1`, `h_2`, `h_3`, ...: